Mrki111/LegalAdvisorChatbot/README.md

    ```
    - Backend: [http://localhost:8000](http://localhost:8000)
    - Frontend: [http://localhost:8501](http://localhost:8501)
-   - PostgreSQL: internally at `db:5432`
+   - PostgreSQL: internally at `db:5432` (make sure the port is not being used by other applications)

 ### 2) Without Docker